gbletr42/bef/README.md

 Currently, that is all the information stored in the header, making it only 20 bytes large.
 However, we want to be able to extend the format in the future and ensure we are getting a good header.
 So the header has additional operation flags and padding to make it 64 bytes, is duplicated in case it corrupts, and a hash is available to check its integrity.
 In the worst case, we can omit the header entirely if we already know all information.

-I believe this format is, or at least can be with the right settings, highly resisilient to burst corruption.
+I believe this format is, or at least can be with the right settings, highly resilient to burst corruption.
 Under default settings, it can handle in the worst case one burst of slightly larger than 4KiB per 128KiB.
 It is however not resilient to random noise, and will corrupt beyond repair in such environments.
 Luckily environments with such ambient noise in computing are rare, outside of telecommunications.

 # What will it build on?
 I have built and tested it against x86-64 and x86, and the results are that it _seems_ to work on both architectures!